DKFZ-ODCF/SophiaWorkflow/README.md

 ## Change Log

+* 2.2.3

+  * Added comparison script `compareSvsTSVs` for `svs*.tsv` files.
+  * Added basic check to shield against yet unfixed potential unnoticable IO-errors in sophia binary (see [Bitbucket PR](https://bitbucket.org/utoprak/sophia/pull-requests/2/safer-file-io/diff))
+  * Refactorings and documentation to improve code clarity

 * 2.2.2

   * Bugfix in `intersectionCollapsing.py`: Produced columns with `set()` output and lines were put out instead of withheld, resulting in alignment errors in subsequent unchecked paste commands.
 Bug was fixed, script refactored and Python 3 type hints employed (not enforced by Python, though).
   * Added `safe_paste.py` to shield against similar bugs in the future
-  * Added basic check to shield against yet unfixed potential unnoticable IO-errors in sophia binary (see [Bitbucket PR](https://bitbucket.org/utoprak/sophia/pull-requests/2/safer-file-io/diff))
-  * Added comparison script `compareSvsTsvs` for `svs*.tsv` files.

 * 2.2.1 (deprecated)